-elcome to a new academic year at the University of Toronto School of Continuing Studies.
+elcome to another new year at the University of Toronto School of Continuing Studies!
 Since 1974, we have been hard at work cultivating excellent continuing education programming and recruiting world-class instructors to inspire our learners.
 We're so happy to have you on board as part of our team.

-Our first priority at SCS is to provide our learners with the tools they need to embrace, understand and master trends in business, culture and global society.
-We are committed to helping our learners see a future where everyone can reach their full potential.
-To that end, we are constantly working to revitalize our course offerings, update popular courses and offer new ones.
+Our top priority at SCS is to provide our learners with the tools they need to embrace, understand and master trends in business, culture, and global society.
+We are committed to helping our learners see the best version of themselves, where everyone can reach their full potential.
+To that end, we are constantly working to revitalize our course offerings, refresh our long-standing courses and offer new ones.

 Beyond meeting our learners' practical needs, we seek to inspire them to reach beyond what they thought possible for themselves and their careers.
-That's where you, our incredible instructors come in.
-Our learners have told us again and again that the School's most compelling attribute is the real-world expertise and experience that you bring to the classroom.
+That's where you, our valued instructors come in.
+Our learners have told us again and again that our most compelling attribute is the real-world expertise and knowledge that you bring to the learning experience.

-As an instructor, you are a critical part of this community.
+You are a critical part of our continuing education community.
 That is why we have developed a wide variety of support mechanisms to ensure your success.
-That support starts with your Program Director, who is your first point of contact as well as your partner in the process of creating a vibrant and engaging learning environment.
+That support starts with your program director, who is your first point of contact, as well as your partner in the process of creating a vibrant andengaging learning environment.
 Our Learning Innovation team is also ready to help you navigate the challenges associated with teaching with technology.
-Their innovative instructional design solutions focus on improving the learning experience to serve instructors and learners alike.
+Their cutting-edge instructional design solutions focus on improving the learning experience to serve instructors and learners alike.

 To help you pursue your own learning goals, SCS offers each instructor one complimentary course annually.
-Your Program Director will be happy to let you know how you can pursue your passion, explore a new subject or upgrade your skills, and work toward your own future you.
+Your program director will be happy to let you know how you can pursue a curiosity or passion, explore a new subject or upgrade your skills, and work towards your own future you.